-- 7. ALWAYS use the water heater P & T Valve (Pressure and Temperature Valve) to relieve any water pressure, BEFORE removing the water heater drain plug. - Even a small amount of water pressure may cause water to spray out when the drain plug is removed.

-See Photo, on page 97

-8. REMOVE the water heater drain plug.
+- 7. ALWAYS use the water heater P & T Valve (Pressure and Temperature Valve) to relieve any water pressure, BEFORE removing the water heater drain plug. - Even a small amount of water pressure may cause water to spray out when the drain plug is removed. - See Photo, on page 97 - 8.
+REMOVE the water heater drain plug. - AFTER the water heater is finished draining, REPLACE the drain plug.

-After draining the Fresh Water System, REVERSE these steps.
-Turn the water heater bypass valves back to the Normal Use (camping) positions.
-Next, dump the grey and black water holding tanks at an appropriate facility or according to local public codes.
-It is normal for some liquid to remain in the fresh water tank after draining is complete.
+After draining the Fresh Water System:

+EMPTY the grey and black water holding tanks at an appropriate facility or according to local public codes.
+It is normal for some water to remain in the tanks after draining.